Frequently Asked Questions

 When does it start?

-We are currently in our second year of the P-TECH program.
+We are currently in our fifth year of the P-TECH program.
 Our first class of P-TECH Auburn students, the Class of 2019, began in September 2015.
 Subsequent classes will begin in September of the new school year.